dantleech/gherkin-lint-php/docs/rules.md

 - [no-homogenous-tags](#no-homogenous-tags): If a tag exists on each scenarion then it should be moved to the feature level
 - [no-superflous-tags](#no-superflous-tags): Do not repeat tags in scenarios that are already present at the feature level
 - [scenarios-per-file](#scenarios-per-file): Set a maximum (and/or minimum) number of scenarios allowed per file
+- [no-trailing-spaces](#no-trailing-spaces): Do not allow extra spaces at the end of lines

 allowed-tags
 ------------